 The entrance is at 750 9th St. Be prepared to show a valid ID at the security desk.
 Take the elevator to the 2nd floor; the AA/PG Library is directly across from the Archives of American Art.
 Push the buzzer for access to the Library.

 Non-Smithsonian researchers may borrow materials through their own public, special or academic library’s interlibrary loan program.
 SIL adheres to the interlibrary loan guidelines of the American Library Association.
-It does not loan periodicals, rare books, vertical file items, auction catalogs or reference materials.
+It does not loan periodicals, rare books, folios, vertical file items, auction catalogs or reference materials.
 The AA/PG Library may not loan other materials which are fragile, damaged or otherwise at risk.

 Photocopy machines and microform reader/printers are available in the library for patron use.
 Copyright restrictions are observed in any photocopying.
 The copying of fragile materials and of oversize books may be restricted by staff.

 Copying is done by library staff for non-Smithsonian researchers, and there is a nominal charge for copies and print-outs.